RuiTheSaltyFish/phishing_website_scanner_research/README.md

-# Phishing Website Scanner Reserach
+# Phishing Website Scanner Research
 This is a reserach project for phishing website scanner by using yaml as rules

 # Important